 This Casio watch has the profile of a classic and iconic dive watch with its anti-reverse bezel, black resin band, and stainless steel case, plus a straightforward 3-hand analog display with luminous markers, hour hands, and a date at 3 o’clock.

 The bezel has both Arabic numeral and dot indexes as well as a one-way rotation so you can time your dives accurately.
 We like the cog-like edge, which adds industrial grit.

 This made in USA Casio watch will carry you from the boardroom through to your much-deserved beach holiday and down below the ocean surface too—even up to a depth of 200 meters.
 Forget the best dive watches under $2,000.
 This is one of the best dive watches under $100.

 Best for: Intuitive functionality and fool-proof durability.

 Case size: 44mm Material: stainless steel Movement type: quartz Water resistance: up to 200 metres

 The first thing that will catch your eye when you come across the Tudor Pelagos is probably not even the watch itself but its specifications.
-This is a timepiece that boasts a depth rating of up to 500 metres.
+This is a timepiece that boasts a depth rating of up to 500 meters.
 That’s quite a feat.

 But when you’ve regained your composure over this incredible level of water-resistance, you’ll be equally impressed by the rest of the watch.